 The EMODnet DTM is generated by regional teams from the EMODnet Bathymetry partnership following a common QA-QC process and DTM generation methodology.

 The resolution of the EMODnet DTM since early February 2015 is a gridsize of 1/8 * 1/8 minutes.
-In August 2015 a new version of the EMODnet DTM has been released which again can be considered as a major step forward.
+In September 2015 and later in October 2016 new versions of the EMODnet DTM have been released, each time incorporating more survey data sets and correcting identified anomalies, where possible.

 The DTM data product is freely available to users as GIS layers for viewing, sharing as WMS services and downloading as files in several output formats.
 The DTM cells contain references to the data sets as used by CDI references for survey data, Sextant references for composite DTMs or alternatively a reference to GEBCO in case no data was available.